-The shape of our ears, as well as the time taken for the sound to reach them, is how we are able to understand where the sound is coming from.
+The shape of your ears, as well as the time taken for the sound to reach them, is how you are able to understand where the sound came from.

 Let’s make it clearer with an example.
 You are standing in the middle of a room.
 You hear your friend shouting from one end of the room.
 Only a part of your friend’s voice will reach your ears directly.
 The remaining will bounce off objects in the room to reach you.

 Also, if your right side is facing your friend, your friend’s voice will first reach your right ear and then the left one.
 This delay is hardly noticed as your brain processes it as sound from the same source, but this helps it identify the location of your friend.

 Binaural audio does the same.
 When you listen to such music you can easily pinpoint whether the vocalist is standing in front of you, the guitarist is sitting beside you or if the drummer is playing that cool beat behind you.